Columbia Seminary Garden

 Beyond the Classroom

-Caring about the earth is an important part of who we are, and we seek to show that care to the planet on a daily basis.
+Caring about the earth is an important part of who we are, and accordingly, we show that care to the planet on a daily basis.

 A group of students, families, staff, and faculty committed to the concept of sustainability and ensuring that it is front and center on our campus and in our lives.